wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ---
 ---

-## Introduction

-### Why do we OS Upgrade ?
+## Why do we OS Upgrade ?

-- WME is completely running inside docker containers, this docker service is hosted on the Platform Instance's Operating System
+- WME is completely running inside docker containers, these docker containers are hosted on the Platform Instance's Operating System.
-- Updated Docker versions are been introduced for every OS version, so inorder to maintain updated docker version we expect users to upgrade host OS
+- Updated Docker versions are been introduced for every OS version, so inorder to maintain updated docker version we expect users to upgrade host OS.
-- Beside these points by upgrading you will benefit by getting the latest software, including newly updated security patches
+- Beside these points by upgrading you will benefit by getting the latest software, including newly updated security patches.
-- It also comes with the latest upgraded technology in different services along with docker, with every new release and bypasses having to resort to reinstalling and reconfiguring your system
+- It also comes with the latest upgraded technology in different services along with docker, with every new release and bypasses having to resort to reinstalling and reconfiguring your system.

-Below is the guide for upgrading the Operating system in the WME running Instances
+Below is the guide for upgrading the Operating system in the WME running Instances.

-## Data Storage in WME
+## How Data Storage in WME

 - WaveMaker Platform Stores it's state into the disk.
 WaveMaker Platform administrators can take backups of those disk/directories and can restore them to any previous state.
-- WaveMaker uses separate dedicated directory /wm-data in WaveMaker Platform Instance for storing data and /data in StudioWorkspace Instance / AppDeployment Instance.
+- WaveMaker uses separate dedicated directory /wm-data in WaveMaker Platform Instance for storing data and /data direcotry in StudioWorkspace Instance / AppDeployment Instance.

 ## What Data needs be Backed up

-- The `/wm-data` directory in Platform instance
+- The `/wm-data` directory in Platform Instance.
-- The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backed up
+- The `/data` directory in all the StudioWorkspace/AppDeployment Instances are required to be backed up.
+- Take backup/snapshots above volume/directories periodically.

 ## How to move all the data to a single location

 - We can move all the data to Platform Instance(/wm-data dir or volume), so that backup will be easier.
-No need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
+In that case, no need to take backups of any (volume/dir) in any of StudioWorkspace Instance / AppDeployment Instance.
 - This moving of all data to the `/wm-data` directory is achieved by performing the following steps

 ### Passivate containers in StudioWorkspace/AppDeployment Instances